Casts and Splints

 Doctors use splints for minor fractures and for newly broken bones if the area around the injury is swollen.
 When there's swelling, splints are a better choice than casts because a cast can get too tight and affect a person's circulation.

 Doctors will usually replace a splint on a broken bone with a cast after the swelling has gone down.
-The stronger, closed cast will provide more protection during the time it takes for a broken bone to knit back together.
+The stronger, closed cast will provide more protection during the time it takes for a broken bone to heal.

 Casts are sort of like big, stiff bandages with two layers.
-The inside layer, which rests against the skin, is made of soft cotton.
+The inside layer, which rests against the skin, is made of soft cotton or synthetic waterproof material.
 The hard outer layer prevents a broken bone from moving.
 It's usually made from one of two materials:

 - Plaster of Paris.
 You may have used this for school art projects.
 A heavy white powder is mixed with water to form a thick paste that hardens quickly.
 Plaster casts are heavier than fiberglass casts and can start to dissolve if they get wet.

 - Fiberglass.
 This type of moldable plastic is available in many different colors.
 Fiberglass casts are lighter and cooler than plaster casts.
-The outer layer of a fiberglass cast is water resistant, but the inner layer is not, although it's possible to get a waterproof liner for a fiberglass cast.
-The doctor or technician who puts the cast on will decide if a waterproof liner is appropriate.
+The outer layer is water resistant; the inner layer may or may not be, depending on what the doctor decides.

 If a person needs a cast that goes around the foot, doctors may use a "walking cast."